-AS EXPLAINED ABOVE – USA / UK / EU etc. no longer need to get the remote permit as they can enter during the normal methods with a PCR test.
+AS EXPLAINED ABOVE – USA / UK / EU etc., no longer need to get the remote permit as they can enter via the normal methods with a PCR test.

-NOTE: Processing of these applications has become very inconsistent as so many countries now qualify to enter just with a PCR test.
-But if you are from one of the few countries who cannot, read on below.
+NOTE: Processing these applications has become very inconsistent, as many countries now qualify to enter with just a PCR test.
+But if you are from one of the few countries who still cannot, please read on below.

-This remote worker regime is not a visa as such, it is a permission to travel and cross the border into Georgia, which was closed to most countries since March.
+This remote worker regime is not a “visa”, it is a permission to travel and cross the border into Georgia, which was closed to most countries since March 2020.